preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         - `var` declarations are hoisted, but their values are not.
         - `console.log(x)` before `x = 1` returns `undefined` because `x` exists but hasn’t been assigned yet.
         - This is not an error, because the variable `x` is already in memory due to hoisting.
     - Hoisting is a default behavior of moving declarations to the top of the current scope and applies to variable and function declarations.
-Functions defined using an expression is not hoisted.
+Functions defined using an expression are not hoisted.

         Example:
         ```